joelguittet/meta-chip/README.md

 The following images are available:
 * chip-image-minimal: the minimal image which is used to get the hardware running.
 It has USB Gagdet with console over USB OTG port feature.
 Images all require this image.
-* chip-image-wifi: image with WiFi tools to connect to an external network.
-* chip-image-wifi-hotspot: image with WiFi tools to create an hotspot.

 The wanted image is chosen during the build with bitbake command.